joemoose/psiops/docs/index.md

 **FLASHBACKS**: Consume 4 points of *momentum* to call for a scene that has happened in the past to affect what hasn’t been established in the fiction yet.

+### Rolling with Advantage

+When your *action roll* has an *advantage*, roll **3D6** and drop the lowest result.

+## Challenges and Danger

+When the players face a complex obstacle, like hacking into a mainframe or defusing a bomb, the GM may split the effort into a progress *clock* rather than resolving the obstacle with a single *action roll*.

+*Clocks* are circles divided into 4, 6, or 8 segments.
+Generally, the more complex the problem, the more segments in the *clock*.

+As the players attempt to overcome the obstacle with *action rolls*, progress is marked on the *clock* by the outcomes: tick 1 segment with *partial success*, 2 segments with *complete success*, and 3 segments with *critical success*.
+When all segments are ticked, the obstacle is overcome.

+Similarly, impending danger, such as the alert level of guards, may also be tracked on a *clock*.
+The GM ticks segments on the *clock* if players fail *action rolls*.
+The danger comes to fruition when the *clock* is full—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

+## Adding Tension

+When you add tension to your *action roll*, you can ask the GM, "What would adding tension look like here?".
+The GM then offers an additional *consequence* for failure, like ticking multiple segments on a danger clock, inflicting collateral damage, or adding more drama to the narrative.

+**If you accept the additional *consequence***, your *action roll* has an *advantage*.

+This "Devil's Bargain" is always a free choice.
+If you don't like one, reject it (or suggest how to alter it so you might consider taking it).
+You can always consume *momentum* to push yourself for an *advantage* on the *action roll*.

+There could be scenarios in which adding tension isn't an option.
+In that case, the GM will communicate that to you so that you can look into other ways to even the odds.

 ## Combat

 Combat works the same as doing anything else risky.
 Make an *action roll* to attack and deal damage if you succeed.
 If you’re being attacked, make an *action roll* to dodge, block, parry, or otherwise avoid damage.